icgrp/ese532_handouts/_sources/hw6/homework_submission.md

     1. Learn about how to use multiple compute units from [here](https://xilinx.github.io/Vitis-Tutorials/2020-2/docs/Runtime_and_System_Optimization/Feature_Tutorials/02-using-multiple-cu/README.html) and apply it to your design.
+Note that you need to modify your host code to get multiple compute units working.
     Use 2 `mmult_fpga` units.
 This can also be done in the Compute Unit Settings we visited in the previous question.
     Rebuild the FPGA version,
     copy the binaries and boot files, reboot and test.
 This will take about 30 minutes to build.
 Report the latencies.
     Provide a screenshot of the relevant section of Application Trace from Vitis Analyzer.
 If you are run out of the FPGA resources, report it.